tartabit/compact-binary-protocol/protocol.md

 - The Transaction ID in the header must match the Transaction ID of the packet being acknowledged.

 Device behavior:
-- For each sent packet that expects an ack (P+, C, T, M+, M-), the device waits up to a timeout (default 30 seconds in the sample) for an A with the same Transaction ID.
+- For each sent packet that expects an ack (P+, C, T), the device waits up to a timeout (default 30 seconds in the sample) for an A with the same Transaction ID.
 If not received, it treats it as a timeout.
 - ACKs may arrive out of order relative to packet sends; devices must match ACKs strictly by Transaction ID (not by sequence of arrival).

 ### Packet: Configuration Request (Command "C") — Server → Device